highonskooma/Wofi-Wallpaper-Picker/README.md

 ### Dependencies
 This script uses `magick` and `swww`, and of course, `wofi`.
 Make use you have them installed.
 `notify-send` is an optional dependency.
-Also, this might only work on Wayland.
+Also, this will only work on Wayland.

 ### Installation